Chelsea sale: 'Preferred bidders', the Raine Group & when buyers will be updated on Blues takeover

 When will an announcement on Chelsea's preferred bidders be made?

-Raine Group is hoping to make the announcement on which bidders will go to the next stage of the process by Tuesday, March 22.
+Raine Group is hoping to make the decision on which bidders will go to the next stage of the process by Tuesday, March 22.

 Who is Raine Group?